 - Feelings of isolation, depression or irritability.

 When students first come to talk about eating and body image concerns, they usually meet with a member of the counseling staff.
-The counselor will help clarify the student’s concerns and may recommend that the student meet with other members of the treatment team in order to receive more comprehensive care and support.
+The counselor will help clarify the student’s concerns and may recommend that the student meet with other Habif staff members to receive more comprehensive care and support.

-After their initial appointment, students with eating and body image concerns may meet with one or more of the treatment team for ongoing care.
-The eating disorders treatment team is comprised of a medical doctor, a psychiatrist, counselors, a dietician and a nurse.
 Our counselors can help students better understand the emotional and relational aspects of their eating and body image concerns, as well as the impact it has on their academic and social lives.
-If concerns about physical health arise, students may meet with the nurse and physician.
-Students are often referred to our dietitian to develop a healthy eating plan.
-Finally, our psychiatrist can evaluate whether medication could help alleviate symptoms.
+If concerns about physical health arise, students may meet with a Habif physician.
+Students are often referred to a dietitian to develop a healthy eating plan.
+Finally, a psychiatrist can evaluate whether medication could help alleviate symptoms.

 MAKING AN APPOINTMENT

-To make an appointment with a professional from the Eating Disorders Treatment Team, please schedule online through the Student Portal.
+To make an appointment with a counselor, please schedule online through the Student Portal.
 The mental health coordinator will ask you some question in order to connect you with the appropriate professional for your first visit.
 Subsequent visits can be scheduled online.

 - Set a time to talk: Set aside a time for a private, respectful meeting with your friend to discuss your concerns openly and honestly in a caring, supportive way.
 Make sure you will be away from distractions.
 Realize that you may be rejected; people with eating disorders often deny their problem.
 If this happens, don’t take it personally.
 Take your concern to a trusted adult or medical professional immediately.